pseudomuto/gooey/README.md

 - Thread-safe operations and proper resource cleanup

 The SpinGroup examples demonstrate:
-- Sequential task execution with coordinated spinners
+- Sequential task execution using real Spinner instances
-- Task status tracking (Pending, Running, Completed, Failed)
+- Custom spinner configurations for each task (colors, renderers, intervals)
-- Error handling and failure reporting
+- Error handling with automatic failure detection and early termination
-- Frame integration for organized display
+- Frame integration for organized display with nested frames
-- Context-based control and cancellation
+- Simplified API with `Run()` and `RunInFrame()` methods
-- Thread-safe operations with concurrent access
+- Thread-safe task addition and execution

 ## Architecture